fbpx

 XPS SAMPLE ENVIRONMENTS

-Samples are typically fixed on metal plates that are attached to the sample holder and transferred under UHV to the manipulator.
-We provide two models of sample holders (~30×30 mm) that can accommodate multiple samples and special holders for annealing.
+Samples are typically fixed on metal plates that are attached to sample holder and transferred under UHV to the manipulator.
+We provide two model of sample holders (~30×30 mm2) that can accommodate multiple samples and special holders for annealing.
 Detailed drawings of the standard sample plates in pdf format can be found here.
 Custom sample environments could be used if required by the experiment, but this must be discussed with the beamline staff in advance.
-The beamline has a small sample preparation room with common supplies, tools, and equipment used for the manipulation of solids.
-Contact staff if your sample requires special preparation conditions.
+The beamline has a small sample preparation room with common supplies, tools and equipment used for the manipulation of solids.
+Contact staff if your sample require special preparation conditions.

 Standard XPS sample holder for solid samples fixed with carbon tape on metallic plates.